nominetresearch/microbit-networking-book-python/index.md

 Editions
 --------

-The online edition of this book is available from the Nominet Research's website at ...

 The online edition of the Makecode version of this book is available from the Nominet Research's website at [https://microbit.nominetresearch.uk/networking-book-online/](https://microbit.nominetresearch.uk/networking-book-online/).
 A PDF version of the same book is available for [download](https://microbit.nominetresearch.uk/networking-book-pdf/networking_with_the_microbit.pdf).
 You can get also buy a printed copy from [Amazon.co.uk](https://www.amazon.co.uk/Networking-micro-bit-Anthony-Kirby/dp/1973396769) or [Amazon.com](https://www.amazon.com/Networking-micro-bit-Anthony-Kirby/dp/1973396769) (this is the cheapest & most efficient way for us to make printed copies available).